SergeDmi/SergeDmi.github.io/pages/centering.md

 A pretty neat result.
 Independently of the shape of the space, the force is linear with $x$ for $p=n+1$ !
 For instance, in $3D$, $p=4$ gives a force linear with $x$.
 Pretty surprising !
 However, $p=1$ does not generally lead to a force $\bar{f}_n^{1}$ linear with $x$.

-Let us consider two observables $X,Y$ that can be measured experimentally.
-For example, $X$ could be time and $Y$ could be cell size.
-For now, we will assume that there is variability on $Y$ but not on $X$.

 ## What is the cell center ?
 In non-spherical cells, the center as found by having a zero mean force is not necessary the center of mass !
 Insted, for a given $n$, it depends upon $p$.
 Finding the center of mass *autonomously* is not that easy !